Victoria Parker, MA

-I am a PhD student in Social Psychology at Wilfrid Laurier University, currently focusing on the individual differences in attitudes and opinions people have regarding happiness and well-being in different contexts, including for example, researching positive psychological interventions and how people react to positive messages.
-I have a keen interest in bridging the gap between academia and the public knowledge and use of psychology.
+Esther Abel is a PhD candidate in Social Psychology at Wilfrid Laurier University, currently focusing on the individual differences in attitudes and opinions people have regarding happiness and well-being in different contexts.
+Including for example, researching positive psychological interventions and how people react to positive “bullshit” or the pseudo-inspirational positive messaging popular on social media and in self-help.
+Esther has a keen interest in bridging the gap between academia and the public knowledge and use of positive psychology.

 Andrew Dawson, BSc, MA

 I am a PhD student in the Social Psychology program at Wilfrid Laurier University, having completed my BSc at Carleton University and my MA at Laurier in the IMPETuS lab.

 My research interests generally fall into the categories of political and moral psychology.
 Recently I have been investigating the factors behind judgement and forgiveness in the context of social media, particularly in how people respond to offensive actions and statements that have resurfaced.
 Although people do appear to take a number of factors into consideration, such as the passage of time and age of the offender, partisan loyalties will often drive diverging judgments and altered perceptions of the issue at hand.
 Much of my other work as well falls along the lines of partisan conflict and competing moral values, investigating which views are held most dearly and what that means for group behaviour.